 If you choose to mark your quilt border, you can use a stencil and a quilting marker to trace the design that you will later quilt.
 When marking a quilt border, Nadine of Dream Weaver’s Quilts recommends marking a diagonal line through each corner, and another line in the center of each border.
 You can use these marks to make sure the lines you trace are centered along the quilt border.

-Tip: Learn how to quilt circle borders using templates with a video tutorial from Bluprint instructor Kimmy Brunner.
+Tip: Learn how to quilt circle borders using templates with a video tutorial from Craftsy instructor Kimmy Brunner.
 You’ll be surprised at how easy it is to create a complex-looking quilting design that’s actually very doable.

 Machine quilting designs for borders can be simple or elaborate.
 Lynn Harris of The Little Red Hen finished quilting a piece for a customer, which included a pieced border as well as a solid border.
 She stippled the inner quilt, and then outlined the pieced border by stitching in the ditch.
 For the wide outer border, she quilted with a Baptist fans design.